maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - Most model-based alg before could eval a plan but not construct one, and they req problem specific knowledge and engineering or used tree search like MCTS which requires a perfect game
 - An agent can imagine using a model to plan what action it should take at a given timestep
-- Aka before making a move it can imagine different scenarios and use this to build a policy which it will follow when execution time arrives (it can also decide to just execute and not plan at any timestep)
+- i.e. before making a move it can imagine different scenarios and use this to build a policy which it will follow when execution time arrives (it can also decide to just execute and not plan at any timestep)
 - It is made up of a manager, controller, model and memory
-- Every iteration (means every time 1 step occurs in the real env) the manager decides whether to execute without planning or plan first, the controller is the state to action policy that decides what action to take given a state (and history), it does this even if imagining, then the model evals the action aka it just predicts the next state and reward and this all is fed into the memory
+- Every iteration (means every time 1 step occurs in the real env) the manager decides whether to execute without planning or plan first, the controller is the state to action policy that decides what action to take given a state (and history), it does this even if imagining, then the model evals the action i.e. it just predicts the next state and reward and this all is fed into the memory
 - The memory is an LSTM that encodes a vector rep of the history
     - The memory is very important because it along with the current state is what is input into the controller, so when the imagination or planning process occurs the memory implicitly forms a plan for the controller to use when acting in the real world (and also when picking actions in the imagination phases)
-- Specifically the manager is a MLP that represents a policy, input: memory encoding, output: a route which means act, or pick any state in which to imagine a next action from (aka picks imagine)
+- Specifically the manager is a MLP that represents a policy, input: memory encoding, output: a route which means act, or pick any state in which to imagine a next action from (i.e. picks imagine)
     - There are three hyperparameter ways to let a manager pick an imagined state in the current iteration (once again this means act was not selected) from which to pick an action from to form a plan
-        - 1 step: means it always has to pick the first state aka the current actual state it's in and this creates a depth-1 tree
+        - 1 step: means it always has to pick the first state i.e. the current actual state it's in and this creates a depth-1 tree
         - n step: means it always has to pick the last imagined state that was led to from the controller and model predictions, creates a n-depth chain